nnn007/log-analytics/README.md

     - After processing, view the parsed logs and analytics results on the dashboard.

 ## Contributing
+This is just a preliminary analytics framework at this stage.
 I welcome contributions from the community!
 Please follow these steps:

 1. **Fork the Repository**